 8. Invest in a Stroller Cover

 Speaking of strollers, don’t forget to pack a good quality stroller cover.
 You’ll need it to prevent sunshine, dust, and bugs from disturbing your baby’s snoozes when you’re out and about.
-If you’re looking for recommendations, then don’t forget to check out our muslin stroller cover.
+If you’re looking for recommendations, then don’t forget to check out our muslin car seat cover which can used as a stroller cover, nursing blanket, changing table cover, and more to keep your baby safe from bright lights and dust.

-Organic Cotton Mart car/stroller cover is made from 100% pure and hypoallergenic cotton muslin and is generously sized to keep your baby cool and in the shade.
+Organic Cotton Mart car seat cover is made from 100% pure and hypoallergenic cotton muslin and is generously sized to keep your baby cool and in the shade.

 You’ll love how multi-functional this muslin cover is.
 Use the buttoned closure mechanism to attach it to strollers and car seats and watch your baby drift off to Zzzland.